ishaansehgal99/AzureKubeTrainer/Metaflow/setup.md

 Despite my efforts in addressing the missing dependencies and configurations, I was unable to overcome this error.
 Consequently, the R installation failure on WSL prevented me from downloading the Metaflow CLI.

-5. Demo Script Inclusion: In anticipation of a successful CLI setup, I prepared a demonstration script detailing its usage.
+5. Demo Script: In anticipation of a successful CLI setup, I prepared a demo script for testing.

 Final Thoughts: